-Shar Pei Ear Problems
+Shar Pei Ear Anatomy, Problems and Cleaning

-One of the unique characteristics of the Shar Pei breed is their unique ears.
+One of the unique characteristics of the Shar Pei breed is their ears.
 Their ears are naturally small with tight ear flaps.
 This design can cause problems with the ear canal and many Shar Pei will suffer from infections or canker.

 Symptoms that indicate that a Shar Pei has ear problems may include:

 Reddening of the ear flap

 If you notice your dog has drainage (runny eyes) or mucus in the eyes then the problem often lies with the ears so you need to be checking the ears for any signs of infection, redness, general irritation to the dog.

 There are 3 main components to the ear, the ear flap, the vertical ear canal and the horizontal ear canal.

 All dogs have a very long ear canal with a horizontal and vertical component.
 In the Shar Pei the vertical ear canal which is about one inch long is often only a quarter of the diameter of a similar sized dog.
 The horizontal canal is generally a similar size to other dogs.
 This narrowing of the ear canal combined with skin disease often leads to repeated and prolonged infections.
 Understanding this difference in anatomy is important for treatment.

 There are numerous causes of ear infections in Shar Pei and often the cause can be a combination of factors.
 Common causes include: